erkkah/tigr/README.md

  - Direct access to bitmaps, no locking.
  - Basic drawing helpers (plot, line, blitter).
  - Text output.
- - PNG loading and saving code.
+ - PNG loading and saving.

 TIGR is designed to be small and independent.
 A typical 'hello world' is less than 40KB.
 We don't require you to distribute any additional DLLs; everything is baked right into your program.

+TIGR is cross platform, providing a unified API for Windows, OSX and Linux.

 ### How to set up TIGR ###

 TIGR is supplied as a single .h file.

 To use it, you just drop them right into your project.
 No fancy build systems, no DLL hell, no package managers.

 1. Grab  **tigr.c** and **tigr.h**
 2. Throw them into your project.
 3. Link with
-    - D3D9.LIB (or -ld3d9) on Windows
+    - -lopengl32 and -lgdi32 on Windows
     - -framework OpenGL and -framework Cocoa on OSX
     - -lGLU -lGL -lX11 on Linux
 4. You're done!